AlpacaTravel/graphql-docs/topics/places/Accessing Hours/README.md

-# Accessing Opening Hours, Timezones and Public Holidays
+# Accessing Opening Hours, Time zones and Public Holidays

 The opening hours is a crucial part of place information.